pavanpkulkarni/Docker_WordCount_Spark/README.md

 # To Run:

 1. Clone this repo
+2. Uncomment line 14 when running on local.
+This line is commented so that we can use Docker master.

+	> //.master("local") //uncomment this line when running on local
 2. Build the project by running - `gradle clean build`
 3. Run `spark-submit` command as